repobee/repobee/docs/plugins.rst

     of other plugins.
 This system for deciding execution order may be overhauled in the future, if anyone comes up with a better idea.

+Some plugins can be further configured in the configuration file by adding new headers.
+See the documentation of the specific plugins

 .. _built-in _peer review plugins:

 Built-in plugins for ``repomate assign-peer-reviews``